-Do We Know What Causes Non-Hodgkin Lymphoma?
+What Causes Non-Hodgkin Lymphoma?

 Still, scientists have made a lot of progress in understanding how certain changes in DNA can cause normal lymphocytes to become lymphoma cells.
-DNA is the chemical in our cells that makes up our genes – the instructions for how our cells function.
+DNA is the chemical in our cells that makes up our genes, which control how our cells function.
 We look like our parents because they are the source of our DNA.
-But DNA affects more than how we look.
+But DNA affects more than just how we look.

-Some genes control when cells grow and divide.
-Genes that speed up cell division or help cells live longer are called oncogenes.
-Others that slow down cell division or make cells die at the right time are called tumor suppressor genes.
+- Genes that help keep cell division under control or make cells die at the right time are called tumor suppressor genes.

-Lymphocytes (the cells from which lymphomas start) are immune system cells, so it’s not surprising that changes in the immune system seem to play an important role in many cases of lymphoma.
+Lymphocytes (the cells from which lymphomas start) are immune system cells, so it’s not surprising that changes in the immune system seem to play an important role in many cases of lymphoma:

-- People with certain autoimmune diseases (where the immune system constantly attacks a certain part of the body) have an increased risk of getting lymphoma.
+- People with certain autoimmune diseases (where the immune system constantly attacks a certain part of the body) have an increased risk of lymphoma.

 - People with certain chronic infections are also at increased risk, probably because the immune system is constantly making new lymphocytes to fight the infection, which increases the chances for mistakes in their DNA.